Chaoses-Ib/ObsidianShell/README.md

 Notice: The vault where the Markdown file in must be in the vault list before opening the file, i.e., you must have opened that vault before, otherwise Obsidian will report an error.

 ### Markdown fallback
-You can change the Markdown fallback editor in `ObsidianCLI.exe.Config`.
+You can change the Markdown fallback editor in `ObsidianShell.Config`.

 Notepad (default):
 ```xml